 In order to be a valid Certificate of Sponsorship it would have to be issued in accordance with the Immigration Rules at Appendix A, paragraph 74.
 Amongst other requirements, it cannot have been issued more than three months before the date of application and it has to record that the job appears on the list of graduate level occupations as stated in the codes of practice for Tier 2 sponsors as published by the Home Office (for exceptions, see transitional measures below).

 All applicants in the UK on an Intra-Company Transfer under the rules in place before 6th April 2011 and paid at least the appropriate rate (according to the codes of practice on the Home Office website) will score 20 points for appropriate salary.
 (Please see above individual categories for appropriate salary in respect new applicants.)

-Applicants will need to score 10 points under this section.
-This can be possible in the following ways:
+The applicant will need to score 10 points under this section to obtain a visa.
+This is possible in the following ways:

 C. Switching Rules

 Only those applicants granted leave in the following categories can switch into the Intra-Company Visa category:-